-To implement virtual A/B on a new device, or to retrofit a launched device, you need to make changes to device-specific code.
+To implement virtual A/B on a new device, or to retrofit a launched device, you must make changes to device-specific code.

 Build flags